aaronrigunay/ncs2-frontend-ADET/README.md

 1. **Clone the Repository:** Download the project by cloning the GitHub repository to your local machine.

-2. **Install Dependencies:** Navigate to the project directory in your terminal `cd to ncs-ii-ims-app` and run `npm install` to install all necessary dependencies.
+2. **Install Dependencies:** Navigate to the project directory in your terminal `cd to frontend` and run `npm install` to install all necessary dependencies.

 3. **Start the Application:** After installation, run `npm run start` to launch the application.